NEW LYME DISEASE VACCINES

 MassBiologics is pursuing a different strategy using monoclonal antibodies targeting OspA.

-Unlike vaccines, which require time to generate immunity, this approach may provide immediate protection following injection.
+Unlike vaccines, which require time to generate immunity, monoclonal antibodies may provide more immediate protection following injection.

-Preclinical studies in animal models have shown high levels of protection against infected ticks.
+Preclinical studies in animal models demonstrated high levels of protection against infected ticks.

 Limitations and Considerations